eitansuez/spring-petclinic-istio/README.md

 1. Attempt once more to create a client pod to connect to the "vets" database.
 This time the operation will fail.
 That's because only the vets service is now allowed to connect to the database.

-1. Also verify that the application itself continues to function because all database queries are performed via its accompanying service.
+1. Also verify that the application itself continues to function because all database queries are performed via its associated service.

 ## Observe Distributed Traces